 Between DS2 and DS3 there is a distribution failure.
 This has the result of causing DS3 and DS4 to no longer be able to maintain the energy distribution service to customers.

 Note that the topology of energy distribution lines is redundant.
 In order to achieve distribution successfully through this redundant topology, energy service must be switched on and off at corresponding distribution substations.
-This for example could to be done between DS4 and DS5 to feed restore service to all substations.
+This for example could be done between DS4 and DS5 to feed restore service to all substations.
 The switching is disruptive of energy service.
 For some time, energy supplied by the distribution substation to the energy customers is off-line.
 This would result in the following topology: